Disagreements on the intensity of tornadoes: Background

 The Fujita scale was the first method to systematically rate tornadoes based on damage assessment.
 It linked damage descriptions—like debarked trees or destroyed houses—to a bracket of wind speeds that would have been necessary to cause the damage, assigning each a rating from F0 to F5.
 This approach to rating tornadoes and concluding their probable wind speeds was revolutionary and was replicated and adapted into the various scales used today.
-These evaluations are significantly affected by the subjectivity of individual survey teams, however; slight differences in interpretation can lead to markedly different ratings even for the same event.
-Furthermore, separate damage scales used in different countries have a bias towards certain construction types.
-The Enhanced Fujita scale, for instance, was constructed based on the United States' construction standards, whereas the TORRO scale implicitly reflects British construction standards and ultimately ties back to the Beaufort scale.

 It is often difficult to distinguish tornadoes in the upper echelons of the Fujita scale as minute details must be analyzed in order to provide an accurate rating.
 Conversely, tornadoes which leave behind little to no damage can not be accurately represented using damage assessment methods.
 Tornadoes that happened farther in the past or in regions outside of more tornado-prepared areas will have similar difficulty in receiving an accurate rating due to a dearth of information.
 The situation is further muddled by the fact that these scales incorporate different types of data, leading to differing ratings based on which scale is used.
 For example, the International Fujita scale uniquely uses measured wind speeds via Doppler weather radar alongside damage assessment techniques.